jasonwebb/2d-differential-growth-experiments/05 - line studies/README.md

 # 05 - line studies

-This experiment applies the differential growth process to a various fields of lines.
+This experiment applies the differential growth process to various fields of lines.

 # Samples